 - Your own built-in blog that’s ready to use and post on.

-On top of these features, you get customer support from iZettle seven days a week on the Go Plus plan, and more POS features than the free iZettle Go app has.
+On top of these features, you get customer support from iZettle seven days a week on the Go Plus plan.

 You don’t need to be a seasoned web designer to create an online store – not if you’re using iZettle, anyway.
 The plan includes many website themes you can pick from, then customise easily through drag-and-drop (similar to how Wix works).
 No coding is needed, and the design and text elements are easy to figure out intuitively as you go along.
 Just one thing would make your job easier: to have at least some idea of how your shop should look.